Reda Lemeden

 /*

-The API reponse returns a list of non-unique games separated.
+The API response returns a list of non-unique games separated

 of each game.